soulgalore/image-resize-servlet/README.md

 original image exist (named MY_ORIGINAL_IMAGE.png) and that the requested thumbnail size is valid (you can configure valid size or say that all sizes are valid)
 .
 If the request is valid, a new thumbnail is resized and put in your configured thumbnail base dir + a generated folder path that is calculated from the original file name, so that files are spread within the file system (but all sizes for a specific file, are within the same folder).
 Then the new image is returned to the user.

+The calling thread is the thread that creates the actual thumbnail and it is concurrent in the meaning only one thread can create the same thumbnail.

 # Extras
 Bundled with Tomcat, set it up using and inctructions of how to start: https://github.com/jsimone/webapp-runner